Wasm-DSL/spectec/README.md

 ```

 ### 2) Bug prevention

+In this section, we demonstrate the SpecTec's ability to prevent the real-world spec bugs.

+In the paper, we have identified the bugs that could have been prevented using SpecTec, and classified the bugs into four categories:
+1. Type Erros
+2. Prose Errors
+3. Semantics Errors
+4. Editorial Fixes

-Among the four categories that we classified, prose errors and editorial fixes are ???.
-However, if you see the generated document, our tool doesn't generate such fixes.
+Among the four categories, prose errors and editorial fixes were confirmed by looking at the generated document, and checking the absence of such errors.

-For type bugs and semantics bugs, we inject DSL bug and run spectec
+For rest of the two categories, we show that SpecTec can detect these errors during its type-checking phase and interpreter phase.

+The patch files that injects each bugs into the spec files are located in the directory `spec-bugs`.

+We made a script that injects each bugs into spec files by applying those patch files, and executes SpecTec with the injected spec:
 ```
 $ ./bug-prevention.sh
-[Building watsup binary ...]
-dune build src/exe-watsup/main.exe
-ln -f _build/default/src/exe-watsup/main.exe ./watsup
 ```

+Below are the expected results.

-For type bugs, you can see SpecTec raises type error.
+For type errors, you can see that SpecTec raises type error, with the error message indicating the location of the bug and the explanation for the bug.

 ```
 [Injecting error to spec-bugs/type-1/4-runtime.watsup ...]